 205. The figures of the competition numbers shall be black on a white rectangular background.
 For light coloured cars, there will be a black line 5 cm wide all around the white rectangular background.

-206. The figures shall be of the classic type as shown below : 1 2 3 4 5 6 7 8 9 0 a) On the front doors or level with the cockpit on both sides of the car.
+206. The figures shall be of the classic type as shown below : 1 2 3 4 5 6 7 8 9 0

 207. On each vehicle, the competition numbers shall be affixed in the following locations: